jlam55555/c99-compiler/README.md

         src/ and include/ in the directory structure due to the large number of total source files
     - updated README
+- 3/18/21: new datatypes for TLD
+    - new AST types for "everything else" outside of expressions and
+        declarations: blocks, statements, function defs, translation unit (top-level)
+    - updated parser with remaining syntax rules
+- 3/20/21: bug fixes and scopes
+    - fixed new shift/reduce conflicts
+    - fixed lineno off-by-one-error and removed bison %locations
+    - fixed struct not printing if predeclared
+    - fixed struct printing line where declared, not line where defined
+    - added scoping (compound statements trigger pushing and popping of scopes)

 ---